alessoh/Multidiscipline/README.md

-# AI-Powered Space Storybook Generator
+# Multidiscipline AI-Powered Research Book Generator

-This project uses AI agents to create an illustrated storybook about space ships, combining creative writing with image generation and document formatting.
+This project uses AI agents to create an illustrated book about space, combining creative writing with image generation and document formatting.

 ## Table of Contents
 1. [Introduction](#introduction)